The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems: The treewidth of minimal solutions to almost-caterpillar patterns

 \section{The treewidth of minimal solutions to almost-caterpillar patterns}

 In this section, we prove that any minimal solution $M$ to a pattern $H\in\mc{C}^*_{\lambda,\delta}$ has the following structure.

-\begin{thm} A minimal solution $M$ to a pattern $H\in\mc{C}^*_{\lambda,\delta}$ is the union of \begin{itemize} \item a subgraph $M^c$ (``core'') that is a minimal solution to a sub-pattern $H^c$ of $H$ with at most $(1+\lambda)(\lambda+\delta)$ edges, and \item a forest $M-E(M^c)$ of either out- or in-arborescences, each of which intersects~$M^c$ only at the root. \end{itemize} \end{thm}
+\begin{thm} A minimal solution $M$ to a pattern $H\in\mc{C}^*_{\lambda,\delta}$ is the union of \begin{itemize} \item a subgraph $M^c$ (``core'') that is a minimal solution to a sub-pattern $H^c$ of $H$, where the latter has at most $(1+\lambda)(\lambda+\delta)$ edges, and \item a forest $M-E(M^c)$ of either out- or in-arborescences, each of which intersects~$M^c$ only at its root. \end{itemize} \end{thm}

 According to \autoref{lem:cutwidth}, the cutwidth of the \emph{core} $M^c$ is therefore at most $7(1+\lambda)(\lambda+\delta)$.
 It is well known~\cite{DBLP:journals/eatcs/Bodlaender88} that the cutwidth is an upper bound on the treewidth of a graph, and so also the treewidth of $M^c$ is at most $7(1+\lambda)(\lambda+\delta)$.
 It is easy to see that attaching any number of arborescences to $M^c$ does not increase the treewidth.
 Thus we obtain \autoref{crl:tw}, which is the basis for our algorithm to solve $\mc{H}$-DSN in case every pattern of $\mc{H}$ is transitively equivalent to an almost-caterpillar.